edubart/nelua-lang/docs/pages/overview.md

 print(p.age) -- outputs '21'
 ```

-The compiler is implemented and runs using Lua and the preprocess
+The compiler is implemented and runs using Lua, and the preprocessor
-is actually a lua function that the compiler is running, thus it's possible to even modify
+is actually a Lua function that the compiler is running, so it is even possible to modify
-or inject code to the compiler itself on the fly.
+or inject code into the compiler itself on the fly.

 ### Preprocessing polymorphic functions

-Polymorphic functions can be specialized at compile-time
+Polymorphic functions can be specialized at compile time
 when used in combination with the preprocessor:

 ```nelua